micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 - Centralized logs to both console and file
 - Logging across all major graph nodes

 ### Deployment

 The application can be run locally via Streamlit, or deployed to cloud platforms like Streamlit Cloud, Docker, or Hugging Face Spaces.
 A `deployment.md`has been enclosed to guide the user to deploy the application in different environments.
+Mention only if relevant to deployment setup, such as:
+- New folders required (e.g. outputs/profiles/, logs/)
+- File permissions or volume mappings for downloads in Docker/cloud
+- Environment variable changes for UI behavior (if any)

 ### Documentation (README, screenshots, docstrings, diagram)